‘Wonder Woman’ Stirs More Hate With Gal Gadot’s Shaved Pits

-Proving nothing slips past the trolls of the internet, the new Wonder Woman trailer has stirred a growing wave of resentment and it seems everyone is polarized over this extremely vital aspect of Gal Gadot’s character.
+Proving nothing slips past the trolls of the internet, the new Wonder Woman trailer has stirred a growing wave of resentment, and it seems everyone is polarized over this extremely vital aspect of Gal Gadot’s character.
 The online community is divided over whether or not Diana Prince, raised on an island with an all-female society, would have been raised knowing to shave her armpits.
 Yes, the public is demanding that Gadot play Wonder Woman with naturally unshaven armpits.
 Adding to the sudden backlash over Wonder Woman’s hygiene, Warner Bros. is also being criticized for photoshopping those same pits, making them almost glow white where black stubble should be seen.

 The Big Wonder Woman Question: Does Gillette Deliver To Themyscira?